-Bridge-and-Roll Escape From Side Control in Brazilian Jiu-Jitsu
+How to Do a Bridge-and-Roll Escape From Side Control in Brazilian Jiu-Jitsu

 Side control is easily one of the toughest positions to escape in all of Brazilian Jiu-Jitsu.
 While the back is certainly the most sought after (generally speaking), side control can be considerably tougher to deal with from the bottom person's perspective.

 Here's a different approach to getting out besides turning in or turning away from your partner.
-The bridge-and-roll escape is likely to either be a very strong position for you, or else one you only use on occasion, but either way, it's a great move to integrate into your overall BJJ game.
+The bridge-and-roll escape is likely to either be a very strong position for you or one you only use on occasion, but either way, it's a great move to integrate into your overall BJJ game.

 Getting the Grips